 The cost of living is high in Washington D.C. and the surrounding National Capital Region.
 Tips on dealing with the costs encountered while living here are available through these and other programs and services available at the Military and Family Support Center.

-Initial up-front moving expenses can vary as well, but you may want to plan on approximately $2,100-$2,600 for a security deposit if you choose to rent.
-However, to help offset these costs, you may be eligible to participate in the Military Set-Aside Housing program.
+Initial up-front moving expenses can vary as well, but you may want to plan on approximately $2,100 to $2,600 for a security deposit if you choose to rent.
+However to help offset these costs you may be eligible to participate in the Military Set-Aside Housing program.
 This is a rental partnership program the military has with some local rental agencies.
 In most cases rental costs are equal to or lower than your Basic Allowance for Housing.
 There are no application fees, no move-in deposits, no credit checks and no income requirements.
-To find out more about this excellent program, contact the base Housing Office at 301-981-5518.
+To find out more about this program contact the base Housing Office at 301-981-5518.

 During your move if you find yourself in need of emergency financial assistance the Air Force Aid Society may be able to assist you.
-To obtain more information about how to apply, visit Air Force Aid Society at https://afas.org/.
+To obtain more information about how to apply visit Air Force Aid Society at https://afas.org.
 Your submitted application will then be routed to the nearest Air Force installation.
-Navy, Marine Corps, Army and Coast Guard members, should contact their emergency financial assistance branch for financial support.
+Army, Marine Corps, Navy, and Coast Guard members should contact their emergency financial assistance branch for financial support.